-Welburn Hall College Department - Curriculum Overview
+Welburn Hall College

 The Key Stage 5 curriculum for students in the College is an inspiring and enriching model designed to develop independent enquirers, creative thinkers, team workers, self-managers, effective participators and reflective learners.

-Designed to be responsive and flexible to meet the needs, interests and aspirations of a diverse group of learners aged 16 -19, the curriculum is age appropriate and reflects current and topical issues.
+The curriculum is designed to be responsive and flexible to meet the needs, interests and aspirations of a diverse group of learners aged 16 -19, the curriculum is age appropriate and reflects current and topical issues.

 Students are encouraged to be active participants in the design of their curriculum pathway to support onward progression.